Kintyre/ksconf/README.md

       --inplace, -i         Replace the input file with a sorted version.
 Warning this a potentially destructive operation that may move/remove comments.
+      -F, --force           Force file storing even of files that contain the special 'KSCONF-NO-SORT' marker.
+This only prevents an in-place sort.
       -n LINES, --newlines LINES
                             Lines between stanzas.